solid/webid-oidc-spec/README.md

 ### Benefits and Capabilities

-* Fully decentralized cross-domain authentication (any peer node can serve as an identity provider as well as a relying party to any other node)
+* Fully decentralized cross-domain authentication (any peer node can serve as an identity provider as well as a relying party to any other node) made possible by [PoP Tokens](https://tools.ietf.org/html/rfc7800).
 * Builds on decades of real-world authentication industry experience
 * Incorporates lessons from, and fixes to threat models of: SAML, OpenID and OpenID 2, OAuth and OAuth 2.
 See, for example, [RFC 6819 - OAuth 2.0 Threat